-All staff, including temporary members of staff, will receive regular safeguarding and child protection updates (through staff meetings and email), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-An annual safeguarding pack is produced for all staff.
+In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates (list how this will be achieved for example, via email, ebulletins, staff meetings) at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.

-All members of staff, including temporary members of staff, will be made aware of the schools expectations regarding safe and professional practice via the staff behaviour policy (or code of conduct) and Acceptable Use Policy (AUP) which is provided and discussed as part of the induction process.
+All staff members (including agency and third-party staff) will be made aware of the school expectations regarding safe and professional practice via the staff code of conduct and Acceptable Use Policy (AUP).